Programs

 Make Space x Africa Residency

-COMING JULY, 2027
+COMING 2027

 This is a program for those looking for rigor.
 Curious folks who want answers to how grassroots diaspora exchanges can lead to increased stability, understanding and resourcing sharing, specifically between Baltimore, USA and West Africa.